StorkST/Russian-Learning-Tools/content/posts/core-verbs-of-russian.md

-This study then focus on the usefulness of a list built from a representative corpus of the target language where the most frequent words would be extracted.
+This study then focus on the usefulness of a list built from a representative corpus of a target language where the most frequent words would be extracted.
 The most frequent words being the most useful for the learner of a foreign language.
 That is to say in a more pragmatic way that a learner knowing the full taxonomy of birds won't help him get a taxi to the airport, but knowing the most frequent verbs of motion will be a great help.

-#### Russian verbs acquisition
+### Russian verbs acquisition

 Now let's focus on the russian language.

-Mastering verbs of the russian language is not only highly relevant as verbs are cross-contexts, but also because from verbs are built nouns and adjectives.
+Mastering verbs of the russian language is not only highly beneficial as verbs are cross-contexts, but also because from verbs are built nouns and adjectives.
 Once mastered, verbs opens up the horizon of new contexts (e.g. for verbs of motion ездить, лететь: moving in and between cities, taking a plane, going to Mars) and new vocabulary (e.g. поездка, проезд, приезд, полёт, летающий...) built from these verbs.

 In 2013 was defined a list of the top 9000 most frequent russian words.
-The list of words, with words metedata, can be found [here](http://corpus.leeds.ac.uk/serge/kelly/).
+That list of words, with words metadata, can be found [here](http://corpus.leeds.ac.uk/serge/kelly/).
 The study about how the list is built can be found here: [Serge Sharoff, Elena Umanskaya, James Wilson, 2013, Frequency Dictionary of Contemporary Russian Core Vocabulary for Learner](http://corpus.leeds.ac.uk/serge/publications/2013-routledge-intro.pdf).

 From this list of words were extracted all of the verbs (around 1700) in order to build a ressource, that comes as a table, to help learners of the russian language.